"

 After completing this chapter, students should be able to:

-Identify the different CBA types
+1. Identify the different types of CBA

-Types of CBA Analysis
+Types of CBA

 An In Medias Res Economic Cost‐Benefit Analysis of ACT Container Deposit Scheme

-Steps in A CBA
+Steps in a CBA

 In this course, we follow the same steps as outline by the Australian Government Department of the Prime Minister and Cabinet.
 [1]